OperationCode/OC_Challenge/README.md

 1. Connect with a mentor
 2. Learn the op-code github work flow
 3. Select a project
-4. Succesfully contribute to project
+4. Successfully contribute to project

 ## Learn op-code workflow